FolkerKinzel/VCards/src/Examples/GettingStarted.md

 Use Linq and the built-in [extension methods](#extension-methods) when querying the data.

-## Efficient building and editing of VCard instances using VCardBuilder
+## Efficient building and editing of VCard instances using Fluent APIs
 The VCard data model consists of numerous classes.
+Some of them encapsulate a lot of properties.

-Fortunately, you only need one to create and edit VCard instances: VCardBuilder provides a fluent API that handles all the complicated operations in the background.
+Fortunately, there are Fluent APIs like `VCardBuilder`, `AddressBuilder` and `NameBuilder` that handle all the complicated operations in the background.

-[Learn more](https://github.com/FolkerKinzel/VCards/wiki/The-VCardBuilder-class) about this important class.
+[Learn more](https://github.com/FolkerKinzel/VCards/wiki/The-VCardBuilder-class) about these Fluent APIs.

 ## Parsing and serializing VCF files using the Vcf class
 The `Vcf` class is a static class that contains a lot of methods for serializing and parsing `VCard` objects to or from VCF files.